 Vaccination against ND may be used as a component of a disease prevention and control programme.
-The vaccine used should comply with the provisions of the Terrestrial Manual.

 In vaccinated populations there is a need to perform surveillance to ensure the absence of NDV circulation.
 The use of sentinel poultry may provide further confidence of the absence of virus circulation.
 The surveillance should be repeated at least every six months or at shorter intervals according to the risk in the country, zone or compartment, or evidence to show the effectiveness of the vaccination programme is regularly provided.